kyma-project/kyma/docs/service-mesh/05-05-production-profile.md

   Enable production profile in a running cluster
   </summary>

-//TODO: jak będzie production profile to uzupełnić (zmienić, mamy ten plik gotowy przecież)
+//TODO: when production profile is done
   1. Apply an override that forces the Istio Service Mesh to use the production profile:

     ```bash